tbates/umx/cran-comments.md

 There are currently no downstream dependencies for this package.

-NOTE: I apologise for releasing an update so soon:
-I added a bunch of unit tests to avoid this in future.
+NOTE: Apologies for updating so soon:  Added several additional unit tests to avoid this in future.
+Also speeded-up example suite.

-Best wishes, tim
+Many thanks, tim